apollographql/apollo-client/docs/source/index.md

 This is the documentation for the `apollo-client` library, a JavaScript GraphQL client.

 If you want to learn how to use this library and are using React, we suggest reading the [React Apollo Guide](http://dev.apollodata.com/react).
+If you are using Angular 2, likewise, we suggest reading the [Angular 2 Apollo Guide](http://dev.apollodata.com/angular2).
 Otherwise, this documentation should help you understand how the client's core API works.

 The Apollo team builds and maintains a collection of utilities designed to make it easier to use [GraphQL](http://graphql.org) across a range of front-end and server technologies.